etan18/Obsidian-Notes/Cognitive Science/memory.md

 In the 1950s, Karl Lashley led the scientific search for the **engram**, the physical location of memory storage in the brain.
 As we know today, the engram does not exist, and memory behaves more like [[distributed systems]] across regions of our brain.

+Despite this, there are regions of the brain critical for memory formation, consolidation, and storage.
+- **Hippocampus**: responsible for initial memory formation, and temporarily stores early memories.
+- **Neocortex** (medial prefrontal cortex): long-term storage, as memories are consolidated they are "relocated" to the neocortex.

 ## case studies

 **H.M.’s Hippocampus**